GIfatahTH/states_rebuilder/examples/ex001_00_sync_global_and_local_state/README.md

  - [14: Refactoring of The Weather App - Ver.
 1](https://github.com/GIfatahTH/states_rebuilder/blob/dev/examples/ex001_00_sync_global_and_local_state/lib/ex_018_00_weather_app_example.dart)
    <br />**Description:**
     We will going to refactor The Weather App from ResoCoder using the new states_rebuilder's API.
-In this version we will define our only state flags (initial, loading, error, data)
+In this version we will define our custom state flags (initial, loading, error, data)

  - [15: Refactoring of The Weather App - Ver.
 2](https://github.com/GIfatahTH/states_rebuilder/blob/dev/examples/ex001_00_sync_global_and_local_state/lib/ex_018_01_weather_app_example.dart)
    <br />**Description:**